-WTF is a TFSA? - MoneySense
+What the heck is a TFSA?

 Friend: W-w-what?

-I then went on to explain what a TFSA really is.
-The Tax-Free Savings Account is NOT, I repeat, NOT just a savings account.
-And one of the greatest mistakes young people can make right now (other than blow their money on something stupid, like, say, a house in Toronto) is not realize that their money can do more than just sit there.
+I then went on to explain what a TFSA* really is.
+The tax-free savings account is NOT, I repeat, NOT just a savings account.

-What it should really be called is a Tax-Free INVESTMENT Account, something I’m of course not the first to say.
-A TFSA allows you to buy equities like stocks, mutual funds, GICs, bonds and of course ETFs so your money can grow tax-free.

-If you’re asking, what’s the catch, well, there isn’t one unless you count the yearly limit for the amount of money you can deposit into the TFSA (although that limit grows each year).
-And the great thing about TFSAs that’s particularly helpful for young people with shorter-term savings goals is that you can withdraw the money at any time without getting dinged or taxed or levied in any way.
+The great thing about TFSAs that’s particularly helpful for young people with shorter-term savings goals is that you can withdraw the money at any time without getting dinged or taxed or levied in any way.
 Pretty sweet.

-Trust me, I’ve been there.
 I opened up a TFSA in high school at the behest of my father.
 Growing up, we’d seen financial hardship and he didn’t want me to have the late savings start that he did when he came to Canada in his mid-30s, family in tow.
-I bought some mutual funds and contributed $25, then $50 a month from my meagre part-time job pay-cheques.
+I bought some mutual funds and contributed $25, then $50 a month from my meagre part-time-job paycheques.
 I can’t say I paid much attention or really cared about the growth I was seeing.
 But I felt good knowing that I was doing something.
-And it was comforting in my panic in university when I was certain I would graduate, be unemployed and have no income.
+And it was comforting in my panic in university when I was certain I would graduate, then be unemployed and have no income.

-I was lucky to have my father instil the importance of growing my money at that age, so I was aware of the investing ‘powers’ of the Tax-Free SAVINGS Account.
+I was lucky to have my father instil the importance of growing my money at that age, so I was aware of the investing powers of the tax-free SAVINGS account.

 If you’re a newbie (like me) and this is new information to you, go forth and buy some investments!
 Your TFSA could be growing your money, not just hoarding it for safekeeping.